-Digital transformation continues to be the top priority for financial institutions in the U.K. From increased efficiencies to greater profitability, the digital lever is being applied with increasing frequency.
+Digital transformation continues to be the top priority for financial institutions across the globe.
+From increased efficiencies to greater profitability, the digital lever is being applied with increasing frequency.

 Savvy banks look at digital customers through a new lens, given their volatility and value, to protect them from the disruption that post-merger activities usually generate.
 Digital customers are far more valuable to banks when compared to traditional customers, bringing higher revenues and transaction volumes.

 Putting digital at the heart of the deal